The-OpenROAD-Project/OpenROAD/doc/OpenRoadArch.md

 Does not read configuration files.
 Use command arguments or support commands.

-.clang-format at tool root directory to aid foreign programmers
+.clang-format at tool root directory to aid foreign programmers.

-No jenkins/, Jenkinsfile, Dockerfile.
+No jenkins/, Jenkinsfile, Dockerfile in tool directory.

 regression script named "test/regression" with default argument that runs tests.
 Not tests/regression-tcl.sh, not test/run_tests.py etc.

-Regression runs independent of current directory
+Regression runs independent of current directory.

 Regression only prints test results or summary, does not belch 1000s of lines of output.